Convex co-compact representations of 3-manifold groups: Introduction

-\begin{theorem} (see Theorem~\ref{thm:top-trans-equiv-minimal} below) The geodesic flow on $\Lambda \backslash \Gc_\Omega(\Lambda)$ is topologically transitive. \end{theorem} \begin{remark} Theorem~\ref{thm:transitive_intro} is a consequence of Theorem~\ref{thm:minimal_intro} and Theorem~\ref{thm:top-trans-equiv-minimal} below, which states that for a general convex co-compact subgroup, the action of group on the ideal boundary is minimal if and only if the geodesic flow on the quotient is topologically transitive. \end{remark}
+\begin{remark} Theorem~\ref{thm:transitive_intro} is a consequence of Theorem~\ref{thm:minimal_intro} and Theorem~\ref{thm:top-trans-equiv-minimal} below, which states that for a general convex co-compact subgroup, the action of group on the ideal boundary is minimal if and only if the geodesic flow on the quotient is topologically transitive. \end{remark}

-It seems likely that the methods developed by Bray~\cite{B2017,B2017b} can be used to show that the geodesic flow on $\Lambda \backslash \Gc_\Omega(\Lambda)$ has a natural Bowen-Margulis measure, but we do not pursue such matters here.
+\begin{remark} In the special case when $\Gamma$ is a strongly irreducible subgroup of $\PGL_d(\Rb)$, Theorem~\ref{thm:minimal_intro} combined with a recent result of Blayac~\cite{PB2020} shows that the geodesic flow is topologically mixing. \end{remark}